 But hey have you considered, who will be your readers and how will they access your content?

 This is just a simple example of how you can keep your content relevant to readers based on their language.
-Similarly, you can control access to content using a number parameters from URLs, IP address, SSO, devices being used to view the content and many more.
+Similarly, you can control access to content using a number parameters from URLs, IP address, SSO, devices being used to view the much more.

 5. Make sure information is easy to find